MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 </details>

 <li> After installing the libraries, you still need to load them.
-This is where copying the instructions into an R script is so helpful. simply highlight the line that reads "library(tidyverse)" and then hold CTRL+ENTER or click the "Run" button at the top-right of the Script tab. </li>
+This is where copying the instructions into an R script is so helpful.
+Simply highlight the line that reads "library(tidyverse)" and then hold CTRL+ENTER or click the "Run" button at the top-right of the Script tab. </li>
   <details>
   <summary><strong>Load packages</strong></summary>